getmaxun/maxun_docs/docs/robot/extract/llm-extraction.md

 > Note: AI Mode is currently in Beta.

-AI Mode uses AI to automatically create Extract robots from natural language prompts.
-Simply describe what data you want, and Maxun builds the robot for you—no recording required.
+AI Mode uses LLMs to automatically create Extract robots from natural language prompts.
+Simply describe what data you want, and Maxun builds the robot for you.

 ![AI Mode Interface](ai_mode_interface.png)